Tower of London: Changing use

 The beginning of the Tudor period marked the start of the decline of the Tower of London's use as a royal residence.
 As 16th-century chronicler Raphael Holinshed said the Tower became used more as "an armouries and house of munition, and thereunto a place for the safekeeping of offenders than a palace roiall for a king or queen to sojourne in".
 Henry VII visited the Tower on fourteen occasions between 1485 and 1500, usually staying for less than a week at a time.
 The Yeoman Warders have been the Royal Bodyguard since at least 1509.
-In 1517 the Tower fired its cannon at City crowds engaged in the xenophobic Evil May Day riots, in which the properties of foreign residents were ransacked.
-It is not thought that any rioters were hurt by the gunfire, which was probably meant to merely intimidate the mob.
+In 1517 the Tower fired its cannon at City crowds engaged in the xenophobic Evil May Day riots, in which the properties of foreign residents were looted.
+It is not thought that any rioters were hurt by the gunfire, which was probably meant merely to intimidate the mob.

 During the reign of Henry VIII, the Tower was assessed as needing considerable work on its defences.
 In 1532, Thomas Cromwell spent £3,593 on repairs and imported nearly 3,000 tons of Caen stone for the work.
 Even so, this was not sufficient to bring the castle up to the standard of contemporary military fortifications which were designed to withstand powerful artillery.
 Although the defences were repaired, the palace buildings were left in a state of neglect after Henry's death.
 Their condition was so poor that they were virtually uninhabitable.
 From 1547 onwards, the Tower of London was only used as a royal residence when its political and historic symbolism was considered useful, for instance each of Edward VI, Mary I, and Elizabeth I briefly stayed at the Tower before their coronations.